 The Rover 820 Turbo 16V was a last-gasp performance variation of the XX-generation.
 Supplanting the V6 Vitesse, this car predicted the R17-generation’s shift to the smaller engine.

-Rover Special Products and Tickford concocted this limited-run special that has a cult following today.
+Rover Special Products and Tickford concocted this limited-run special which has a cult following today.

 Rover 820 Turbo 16V: The late achiever